Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_synapseserverless/README.md

 There are several aspects to consider in this process:

 - Setup, that is responsible to automatically create a database within the serverless pool, creates a external data source to the data lake and a stored procedure in the serverless database that will be triggered later.
 This functionality is also aligned with the pipeline Pl_NYCTaxi_1_Setup.
 This pipeline needs to run before the P_NYCTaxi_2_IngestData pipeline.
-- Ingest or re-ingest parquet data alined with the datalake_config.json configuration file definitions and transform it to delta format.
+- Ingest or re-ingest parquet data aligned with the datalake_config.json configuration file definitions and transform it to delta format.
 In order to have testing data we are downloading sample data from the NYC Taxi available open data as mentioned earlier, to demonstrate the behavior.
 The data is in parquet format and a second step is taken to transform the same data to the delta format.
-In case of re-ingestion, the previous version is dropped completely not to run into file inconsistencies and to guarantee that if there is a schema change in the source that fact is reflected in the destination.
+In case of re-ingestion, the previous version is dropped completely not to run into file inconsistencies and to guarantee that if there is a schema change in the source that fact is reflected in the destination without conflicts.
-- Automatically creates partitioned views based on the delta lake file structure after its creation, the third pillar of the process is responsible to point to the data lake previously created folders and dynamically create or re-create the partitioned views on top of it.
-For that it uses the stored procedure that was created on the Setup pipeline as explained above.
+- Automatically creates partitioned views based on the delta lake file structure after its creation, this pillar of the process is responsible to point to the folders previously created  and dynamically create or re-create the partitioned views on top of it.
+For that purpose, the stored procedure that was created on the Setup pipeline is executed accordingly.
 - Automatically and recursively applies ACLs list definitions read from the datalake_config.json file.
 - Backup the configuration file with the following name convention <datalake_config.json.current_timestamp> and update the configuration file content to replace timestamp for the lastUpdatedDatalake field after the ingestion.